gocardless/legacy-api-docs/source/docs/02_getting_started/partner_guide.http.md

 You may also include a `state` argument which is passed back at the end of the process.
 This may be useful in identifying the user on return from GoCardless.

-You may also include a `merchant` object which will be used to prepopulate fields for the user during the connect flow.
-See the final section on prepopulating information.
+You may also include a `merchant` object which will be used to pre-populate fields for the user during the connect flow.
+See the final section on pre-populating information.

 The resulting request will look like this: